AtomicusChart/Examples/README.md

 #### Examples

 AtomicusChart contains example source code in C# to help you start using our WPF Chart libraries.
+For source code, please click the Source Code tab in demo version or data types below.

 ![collage](https://atomicuschart.com/images/github/white2.jpg)

+*	3D Bars Chart
+*	Raster Data Dynamic Updates
+*	Item interaction
+*	Cylindrical coordinate system
+*	Series & Series with value
+*	Stripe error bars
+*	Section composite demo
+*	Lit sphere
+*	Contours picking
+*	Iso-surface with depth

 #### Support

 We are always here to assist you with any enquiry, either related to implementation of new features or maintenance of the component.
-Please contact us if any further information is required!
+Please contact us https://atomicuschart.com/contacts/ if any further information is required!

+Download free [demo]((https://atomicuschart.com) version to evaluate the functionality of AtomicusChart!